sony/nnabla/examples/vision/cifar10/README.md

 ## Multi-Device Multi-Process Training

-This example shows the naive `Data Parallel Distributed Training` for the object regognition task using CIFAR-10 dataset and 23-layers ResNet with [NCCL v1](https://github.com/NVIDIA/nccl) using `multi-process`.
+This example shows the naive `Data Parallel Distributed Training` for the object regognition task using CIFAR-10 dataset and 23-layers ResNet with [NCCL](https://github.com/NVIDIA/nccl) using `multi-process` in a single node.

-NOTE that if you would like to run this example, please follow the bulid instruction to enable the multi-gpu training and make sure to prepare environment where you can use multiple GPUs.
+NOTE that if you would like to run this example, please follow the bulid instruction to enable the multi-device training and make sure to prepare environment where you can use multiple GPUs.

 When you run the script like the following,